Frequently Asked Questions

 Can the online counselor assist me with all my needs?
 The online counselor can help in many ways, please view the web site for details.
 Keep in mind that you will have to schedule a counseling appointment if you want to develop an educational plan and have your transcripts evaluated.
 The online counselor cannot provide you with placement test results or clear prerequisites.

 How do I get a copy of my transcripts from high school or other schools/colleges I've attended?
-Contact the schools you have attended and request for the institutions to send your transcripts to Gavilan College.
+Contact the schools you have attended and request for the institutions to send your transcripts directly to Gavilan College, Admissions and Records Office: 5055 Santa Teresa Blv., Gilroy, CA 95020.

 How do I know if Gavilan College has all my transcripts from all the schools or colleges I have attended?
 You can check with the Admissions Office at Gavilan during non-peak registration times.
 Keep in mind that if you want a counselor to evaluate your records, the Gavilan Admissions office must have official transcripts on file.

 How do I get a copy of my Gavilan transcripts?
-The Gavilan Admission office has the required Transcript Request Form that you will need to complete and submit, allow for at least 5 working days for your request to be processed.
+As long as you have a GAV ID and PIN, you can access your student portal and request transcripts online.
+If you do not have your GAV ID or PIN, contact the Gavilan College Admission office and complete the required Transcript Request Form, allow for at least 5 working days for your request to be processed.

 I am interested in the Nursing Program.
 How do I get general information and a Nursing program application?
 The Allied Health Department has an excellent web site that will provide you with all the information you need regarding the Nursing program.
 The applications for both the LVN and RN program are available on the Allied Health website.
 To determine your standing in relationship to the program requirements, you will need to schedule a counseling appointment.
 Be sure to hand-carry copies of all course work completed at colleges other than Gavilan if you know that your official transcripts were not sent to the Gavilan Admissions Office.